alfredangelov/RVToolsDailyDump/README.md

 This will:

 - Install Microsoft.PowerShell.SecretManagement and SecretStore modules
-- Install Microsoft Graph modules (if Microsoft Graph email is configured)
+- Install Microsoft.Graph.Authentication and Microsoft.Graph.Users.Actions modules (if Microsoft Graph email is configured)
+- **Automatically install RVTools via winget** (if not present and winget is available)
 - Create and configure the RVToolsVault for unattended operation
-- Validate RVTools installation
+- Validate RVTools installation and path configuration
-- Create required directories
+- Create required directories (export/, log/)
+- Provide detailed setup validation and diagnostics

 ### 2. Configure the Toolkit